Splode/cm-blog/_posts/2016-01-29-responsive-pure-css-menu.md

 }
 {% endhighlight %}

 Because the `display` property isn't effected by `transition`, we'll need to transition our menu using a combination of `visibility: hidden`, `height: 0`, and `opacity: 0`.
-In our toggled state, dicated by `#menu-toggle:checked`, we'll set the transitioned properties to the following:
+In our toggled state, dictated by `#menu-toggle:checked`, we'll set the transitioned properties to the following:

 {% highlight scss %}
 #menu-toggle:checked ~ ul {